Theme 1

 Status

-A National Archives Catalog user research effort was completed in March 2024, and the National Archives is prioritizing the implementation of improvement recommendations that will have the greatest impact.
-The first six-month sprint of Catalog improvements was started in December 2023 and was completed in June 2024.
-This included removing a click-to-interact overlay for digital objects and changing the default sort order for files within a series and items within a file to lowest Catalog identifier first, which in most cases puts them in their original order to support user browsing.
-Search enhancements began in July and will be completed by September 2024.
+Progress update: The National Archives is continuing to prioritize the implementation of improvement recommendations that will have the greatest impact on the National Archives Catalog.
+Search enhancements that began in July were completed in September 2024.
+The National Archives completed a replacement of the tool for creating optical character recognition (OCR).
 The National Archives Catalog now includes the display of optical character recognition (OCR) text when available for digitized and born-digital documents.
+About half of the Catalog digital content currently has OCR text available, and NARA is working to expand OCR coverage of the archival records in the Catalog.
 This increases accessibility in the Catalog and supports Citizen Archivist missions, where contributors can now copy extracted text and validate the transcription more quickly than before.
-Keyword highlighting has also been enabled, which makes it easier for users to quickly find search terms in multi-page archival records.
-In response to feedback from the Citizen Archivist community, the contribution panel has also been updated to incorporate more flexibility and user preferences within the portal.
-These changes make it easier than ever for volunteers to contribute to the online transcription program.
 Finally, in July 2024, NARA updated the Lifecycle Data Requirements Guide, adding a New Contributions Chapter.
 New contribution types will be added to the Catalog application programming interface (API).
 The new contribution types will be available in the Catalog in early 2026.

 Evidence: